erykksc/pdf-tools-js/README.md

 ```shell
 npm run dev
 ```
-This will start the Vite development server and open the app in your default browser.npm run dev
+This will start the Vite development server and open the app in your default browser.

 ## License